 Phishing emails are malicious–behind every phishing message is a cybercriminal hoping to lure in and trick the victim into either revealing personal information or clicking a malicious link.
 The main difference between phishing and spam is the intent behind the message.

-Main Goal: To acquire personal, sensitive information
+The Main Goal of Phishing: To acquire personal, sensitive information

 When it comes to phishing, malicious actors create deceptive emails with the intent of extracting personal information from an individual or company.
 The information could be for identity theft, financial fraud, etc.